theholla/task-list-with-database-join-table/README.md

-# To Do List App - with database
+# To Do List - with database

 ##### A customizable personal task list.
 Create a to-do list and save it on a local database.
 August 30, 2015.